-Canada got off to a fast start a built a 2-0 lead just over three minutes into the game with goals from Gilbert Perreault and Phil Esposito.
+Canada got off to a fast start and built a 2-0 lead just over three minutes into the game with goals from Gilbert Perreault and Phil Esposito.
 Milan Novy got the Czechs on the board with a power-play goal midway through the second period before Jaroslav Pouzar evened the score early in the final frame.

 Bobby Clarke’s power-play tally gave the Canadians a 3-2 lead about five minutes later.
 Josef Augusta and Marian Stastny scored 59 seconds apart to give Czechoslovakia a 4-3 with four minutes to play.
 Bill Barber forced overtime by scoring with two minutes to play in regulation.
 In overtime, Toronto Maple Leafs star Darryl Sittler clinched the tournament 11:33 into the extra time.

 Nine years later, on Sept.
 15, 1987, the host country won another Canada Cup by closing out a memorable three-game series against the Soviet Union.
 After Mario Lemieux’s hat trick led to a 6-5 double-overtime victory, Canada forced a third and final game in Hamilton, Ontario.

 The Soviets quieted the crowd when Sergei Makarov scored just 26 seconds into the game.
 They then built up a 3-0 lead by the eight-minute mark with goals from Alexei Gusarov and Slava Fetisov.
 Canada began their comeback when Rick Tocchet scored on a power play midway through the opening period.
 Brian Propp cut the lead to one before Andrei Khomutov scored with just 28 seconds left in the first period.